hurenkam/node-red-hue-services/README.md

   ~~bridge needs to be configured manually with an ip address and known key.~~
 - ~~Provide better low level support for simple resources as 'grouped_light' or 'light'.~~
 - ~~Provide a generic sevice node (to allow using as of yet unsupported services)~~
-- Use scope, this is probably required if i want to upload this as a package.
+- --Use scope, this is probably required if i want to upload this as a package.--
-- Fix packaging, now I'm using a symlink to point to my *UI.js files, this needs a proper solution.
+- --Fix packaging, now I'm using a symlink to point to my *UI.js files, this needs a proper solution.--
+- Upload package to node-red library

 ## Postponed until after 0.5.x release
 - Improve 'smart' modes for Switch and Motion devices